blukatdevelopment/UnchainedWorldsOld/character_creation/classes/gunsmith.md

 Instead of a normal ranged weapon attack, a weapon with the burst fire property may fire ten rounds of ammunition in rapid succession on a ten foot cube.
 Every creature inside the cube must succeed a DC15 dex saving throw or receive the weapon’s normal damage.
 This consumes ten rounds of ammunition.
+If the creature is beyond the weapon's normal crange, the save is made with advantage.
+If the creature is within half the weapon's normal range, the creature is hit with twice the weapon's normal damage dice.

 ## Explosives
 ```